koi-lang/design/Koi/LIBRARYREFERENCE.md

 Methods not marked as overridable can't be overrided.

 ## Core
+### Functions
+- `print` - Prints given data
+- `println` - Prints given data and a newline
+- `input` - Accepts user input
+- `inputln` - Accepts user input and adds a newline
+- `int` - Converts type to an integer
+- `str` - Converts type to a string
+- `char` - Converts type to a char
+- `float` - Converts type to a float
+- `bool` - Converts type to a bool
 ### Types
 #### Value
 A value is an object that contains its' own value.